ftsrg/ftsrg.github.io/README.md

 Project code copied from [gatsby-starter-i18n-react-i18next](https://code.habd.as/comfusion/gatsby-starter-i18n-react-i18next), special thanks to Josh Habdas.

-Introcuding the portfolio and blog of the Critical Systems Research Group - better known as Ftsrg.
-Production site live at [undefined]().
+Introducing the portfolio and blog of the Critical Systems Research Group - better known as Ftsrg.
+Production site live at [Netlify](https://ftsrg-kir-dev.netlify.app/) for testing preview.

 Project built with
 * [React](https://reactjs.org/)